lauslim12/Anzu/README.md

 As an alternative, you could deploy her by yourselves.
 You can use Anzu by inviting her to a room or a group, or by simply chatting her and using the available commands, explained in the next section.

+In this repository, environment means either personal chat, group, or room.
+It is used to define the 'location' that the bot is currently receiving commands from.

 ## Command List

 Anzu is available for the following commands.